 Fertőboz is located between the hills around the southern shore of Fertő and the reeds of the lake.
-It is part of the Fertő-Hanság National Park, the smallest village on the Fertő shore, with 280 inhabitants.
+It is part of the Fertő-Hanság National Park, the smallest village on the Fertő shore, with just over 300 inhabitants.
 Its name originates from elder, which is celebrated at its blooming (in May) with the elder festival.